Tenek Bible & Literacy

 • Location: Mexico

-• Target Completion Date: 2035
+• Bible Completion Target Date: 2038

-Over 500 people attended the dedication celebration of the Tenek New Testament on December 15, 2017, where everyone in the town square heard the gospel clearly presented in English, Spanish, and Tenek.
-After the preaching and testimonies ended, one elderly man confessed to Christy Angeles, "I couldn’t understand a word of the Spanish, but I could understand every word of the Tenek, and I have faith."
+More than 500 people attended the dedication celebration of the Tenek New Testament on December 15, 2017, and everyone in the town square heard the gospel clearly presented in English, Spanish, and Tenek.
+After the preaching and testimonies ended, one elderly man confessed, "I couldn’t understand a word of the Spanish, but I could understand every word of the Tenek, and I have faith."
+The entire Tenek New Testament was later recorded by Faith Comes by Hearing, who also produced the Gospel of Luke in video format.

-To download this Scripture to your Android device, click this logo:
+Download this Scripture to your Android device:

 thumbnail

-To read or listen to this Scripture online, click this logo:
+Read or listen to this Scripture online:

 thumbnail